Master of Science in Zoology (MSc)

 Gordon, Michael (Neuroscience, Neural circuits, Sensory systems, Feeding, Taste, Gustation, Drosophila, Chemosensation)

-Harley, Christopher (community ecology, climate change, marine invertebrates, marine algae)
+Harley, Christopher (Ecology and Quality of the Environment, community ecology, climate change, marine invertebrates, marine algae)

 Leander, Brian (Evolutionary morphology, Marine invertebrate zoology, Evolutionary protistology, Species discovery, Phylogenetic biology, Comparative organismal biology, Marine biodiversity)

 Li, Yue-Xian (Calcium signalling in neuroendocrine cells Fertilization calcium waves in oocytes)

 Maddison, Wayne (Arachnology, Biodiversity, Spiders, Phylogenetic Theory and Programming)